-EMS 221 Prerequisite(s):
+EMS 221 Prerequisite(s): Corequisite(s): None

 This course provides clinical experiences in the hospital and/or field.
 Emphasis is placed on enhancing the students' skills and abilities in providing advancedlevel care.
 Upon completion, students should be able to demonstrate continued progress in advanced-level patient care.